How to be causal: time, spacetime, and spectra: Causal differential equations

 \section{Causal differential equations}

 Let us first write down a simple model, where some system $R$ responds to its local environment $Q$.
 Here $R$ can be any quantity -- e.g. a position or velocity, a level of excitation of some system, and even -- if a position $\Vec{r}$ is also specified -- a probability distribution or wave function.
 Likewise $Q$ might be anything, depending on some pre-set behaviour, the behaviour of $R$ or other systems, or (e.g.) spatial derivatives of fields, potentials, distributions, and so on.
-Whatever the specific meaning of $R$ (or indeed of $Q$), we start by writing the \emph{simplest possible} differential equation ~
+Whatever the specific meaning of $R$ (or indeed of $Q$), we start by writing the \emph{simplest possible} differential equation\footnote{See also e.g. \cite{Corduneanu-FECAUSAL,Corduneanu-2000jde} for mathematical details.}. ~

 where $\partial_t$ is just the time derivative $d/dt$.
 To determine how causal this model equation is, consider the case where the environment contains a \emph{simple possible} cause: a brief delta-function impulse, where $Q(t) = Q_0 \delta(t-t_0)$.
 Reassuringly, if I integrate eqn. \eqref{eqn-basicRQ}, then $R(t)$ will gain a step at $t_0$ -- i.e. the effect of the impulsive $Q$ is to cause $R$ to increase discontinuously by $Q_0$ at $t_0$; as depicted on fig. \ref{fig-RQ}.
 Thus we see how the step function $h(t)$ arises directly from the most basic temporal differential equation.
 If we apply $h$ as a filter to $R$, but it changes nothing (in the example above, $R(t) = R(t) h(t-t_0)$), then we know that $R(t)$ is causal, since all effects occur after the cause $Q=Q_0\delta(t-t_0)$.